Floorp-Projects/Floorp/xpcom/docs/thread-safety.rst

 static analysis.
 While it’s hard to make mistakes if you pass an AutoLock reference, it is possible to pass a lock to the wrong Mutex/Monitor.

-Proof-of-lock is basically redundant to REQUIRES() and obsolete, and depends on the optimizer to remove it, and per above it can be misused, with effort.
-With REQUIRES(), any proof-of-lock parameters can be removed, though you don't have to do so immediately.
+Proof-of-lock is basically redundant to MOZ_REQUIRES() and obsolete, and depends on the optimizer to remove it, and per above it can be misused, with effort.
+With MOZ_REQUIRES(), any proof-of-lock parameters can be removed, though you don't have to do so immediately.

-In any method taking an aProofOfLock parameter, add a REQUIRES(mutex) to the definition (and optionally remove the proof-of-lock), or add a mMutex.AssertCurrentThreadOwns() to the method: ::
+In any method taking an aProofOfLock parameter, add a MOZ_REQUIRES(mutex) to the definition (and optionally remove the proof-of-lock), or add a mMutex.AssertCurrentThreadOwns() to the method: ::

     nsresult DispatchLockHeld(already_AddRefed<WorkerRunnable> aRunnable,
  -                            nsIEventTarget* aSyncLoopTarget,
  -                            const MutexAutoLock& aProofOfLock);
- +                            nsIEventTarget* aSyncLoopTarget) REQUIRES(mMutex);
+ +                            nsIEventTarget* aSyncLoopTarget) MOZ_REQUIRES(mMutex);

 or (if for some reason it's hard to specify the mutex in the header)::